ryan-mcclue/musings/1649144347-the-scripting-awakening.md

 I decided to try and implement ctime in Bash for pedagogical purposes.
 My first task was to write and read a binary file.
 Googling how to do this in Bash returned the consensus, "use another language".
 Often when I read this, I'm not deterred.
 I have encountered similar naysayers before when it comes to directly using Xlib.
-However, when it came to wanting structures to read and write to, I found Bash was empty.
+However, when it came to wanting structures to read and write to (essential for binary work), I found Bash was empty.
 With this understanding, I realised more generally that the usefulness of scripting languages are limited.
-Specifically, they should be limited to basic tasks that involve searching, copying or file creation.
+Specifically, they should be limited to basic tasks that involve searching or external tool usage.
 I suppose my biggest use case of Bash is for enhancing my terminal (.bashrc) and vim (`:.! `) interactions.
 C is a simple language and if you understand it's low-level capabilities, you can do many things.
 However, despite this recognition, I did come upon certain procedures to follow when working with Bash scripts.